phalcon/documentation/docs/api/phalcon_db.md

 ): string;
 ```

 Returns a SQL modified with a FOR UPDATE clause.
-SQLite has no
+For SQLite, it returns
-row-level locking, so the original query is returned unchanged
+the original query
-regardless of the `modifier` argument (`NOWAIT` / `SKIP LOCKED` are
-silently ignored).

 #### `getColumnDefinition()` { #dbdialectsqlite-getcolumndefinition }